kaayr1m/thalmic-challenge/ReadMe.md

 This study was designed to work with a screen size of the iphone 8.
 Run it on other devices to see if the UI is suitble.

+## Deploying

+- Since it is power by web, it is alredy deployed, hosted by firebase.
+- Visit https://thalmic-challenge.firebaseapp.com/ to use the tilt menu study application
+- You can also run this application locally by executing `firebase serve` while in the base directory.

 ## Conducting Study

 - Lay phone flat making sure the indicator dot is red and select the zones you want to study